 In addition, mandatory and optional payroll deductions will also be reflected in your paycheque in Saskatchewan.
 Being familiar with them can help you budget and plan your finances more accurately.

-The deductions, reductions that you may consider when inputting into our Saskatchewan income tax calculator are:
+The deductions, or reductions, that you may consider when inputting into our Saskatchewan income tax calculator are:

 - Wage Garnishments: deductions from a person’s paycheque to pay off debts.
 They are often used for things like child support and unpaid taxes.
 In Saskatchewan, they can reduce the amount of money an employee takes home until the debt is paid off.